matheusAFONSECA/C115-trabalho1/README.md

 ```

 This command will build the Docker images for both the API and the frontend, and then start the containers, making the application accessible as defined in the `docker-compose.yml` file.

+> **Remember:** Make sure Docker is installed and the Docker Engine is running on your machine before attempting to use Docker commands.